Malavika Nair (Malayalam actress)

 Malavika Nair is an Indian actress who predominantly appears in Malayalam films.
 She has appeared in more than 20 films, mostly as a child artist and is a two time recipient of the Kerala State Film Award for Best Child Artist, in 2006 and 2012.

 Personal life

 Malavika Nair was born in Thrissur.

 Education

-Malavika Nair became the topper in journalism and mass communication in the academic year 2020–2022 at St Teresa's College, Ernakulam.
+Malavika Nair graduated in 2022 in journalism and mass communication at St Teresa's College, Ernakulam.

 Career

 Malavika began her career as a child actress in Malayalam television serials.
-Malayalam film director Shri.
-Kamal then cast her in his acclaimed film Karutha Pakshikal.
+Malayalam film director Kamal then cast her in his acclaimed film Karutha Pakshikal.
 This role won her the Kerala State Film Award.
 She has also acted in other Malayalam movies – Yes Your Honour, Maya Bazar, Orkkuka Vallappozhum, Shikkar, Penpattanam, Kandahar, Little Master, Vaadhyar, The Reporter, Oomakkuyil Padumbol, Naughty Professor, Ithra Mathram, and Omega.Exe.
-She has completed 19 years in the film Industry.

 Awards

 Malavika got her first Kerala State Film Award for Best Child Artist for her portrayal of a poor blind girl, Malli, in the movie Karutha Pakshikal released in 2006.
 She got her second Kerala State Film Award for Best Child Artist for her role as Reema in Oomakkuyil Padumbol.